Norbert Erdős

 Norbert Erdős (born 25 October 1972) is a Hungarian politician and Member of the European Parliament (MEP) from Hungary.
 He is a member of Fidesz, part of the European People's Party.
-He was a Member of the National Assembly of Hungary from 2002 to 2014.
+He has been a Member of the National Assembly of Hungary from 2002 to 2014, and since 2022.

 He was a member of the Committee on Youth, Social, Family, and Housing Affairs from 8 June 2010 to 14 February 2011.
 He joined Fidesz in 1993.
+He was one of the founders of its youth organization Fidelitas in 1996.
 Erdős was elected one of the recorders of the National Assembly of Hungary on 14 May 2010.
 He was appointed director of the Government Office of Békés County on 1 January 2011.
 He became Member of the European Parliament (MEP) during the 2014 European Parliament election.
 He was appointed Secretary of State for Food Chain Supervision within the Ministry of Agriculture on 1 November 2020.
+He held this office until 24 May 2022.

+Erdős was elected MP for Orosháza (Békés County 4th constituency) during the 2022 Hungarian parliamentary election.
+He was appointed a member of the Legislative Committee and deputy chairman of the Sustainable Development Committee.

 Personal life

 He is married to Orsolya Erdősné Majoros.